resbaz/resbaz2019/sydney/workshops.md

 For a sense of how THATCamps generally run, see their <a href="http://thatcamp.org/">main site</a>.

-## Librarian and Research Support Stream

-Tuesday - Thursday

-This program includes 6 dedicated workshops for librarians and research support staff

-- ResBaz orientation and networking
-- Impact advocacy: how to help researchers with impact stories
-- Workforce skills development: how do we meet researcher needs?
-- Good data management practices for internal library processes
-- International perspectives: collaborations and data initiatives
-- FAIR data principles: relevant case studies for researchers and staff who support them

-And 3 x 1 hour workshops for ResBaz participants as part of the festival

-- Impact: get your research noticed
-- Open access services and tools (follow on from the OA keynote)
-- Making research FAIR

 ## Introduction to R for Reproducible Research

 Tuesday - Wednesday